brunopulis/awesome-a11y/topics/other-resources.md

 |[Ebay's accessibility patterns for the web](https://ebay.gitbooks.io/mindpatterns/content/) - Huge variety of features with working code examples and best practices explained.| EN
 |[Ember A11y](https://github.com/ember-a11y/ember-a11y) - an Ember addon for managing content focus.| EN
 |[Ember A11y Landmarks](https://github.com/ember-a11y/ember-a11y-landmarks) - An Ember Addon that helps with landmark roles in Ember apps.| EN
-|[Inclusive Components](http://inclusive-components.club/) - A blog trying to be a pattern library.
-Each post explores the design of a robust, accessible interface component| EN
 |[Léonie Watson Blog](http://tink.uk/) - Posts about a11y in general.| EN
 |[Middleman Aria_Current](https://github.com/thoughtbot/middleman-aria_current) - A Middleman extension for indicating a current (active) link using `aria-current`.| EN
 |[Mozilla developer network's accessibility section](https://developer.mozilla.org/en-US/docs/Web/Accessibility) - checklists, tutorials and code examples.| EN